 Complete construction of Phase 2 of the Sessom Creek Stream Restoration project according to design plans that were completed in 2023.
-Construction of Phase 2 is expected to begin in mid-2024 and includes the construction of natural channel design elements and native plant restoration throughout approximately 565 linear feet of Sessom Creek from its confluence with the Windmill tributary upstream to the Loquat/Canyon Road intersection and 550 linear feet of Windmill Tributary (Figure 4).
+Construction of Phase 2 includes the construction of natural channel design elements and native plant restoration throughout approximately 565 linear feet of Sessom Creek from its confluence with the Windmill tributary upstream to the Loquat/Canyon Road intersection and 550 linear feet of Windmill Tributary (Figure 2).